Hasbaya: Ottoman period

 In 1826, an American Protestant mission was established in the town.

+Scottish missionary John Wilson, who visited Hasbaya in the 1840s, reports that the local population of Hasbaya was estimated to include approximately 4,000 Christians, 1,000 Druze, 100 Muslims, and 100 Jews.
+The Jewish were of Sephardic background; two or three of them were stationary merchants; and most of the others travelling dealers.
+According to their own account, their ancestors, who had predominantly arrived from Austria, had settled in Wadi et-Teim about 100 years earlier.

 In 1844, a portion of the local Orthodox Christian population converted to Protestantism under the influence of the American mission in Beirut.

 During the 1860 civil conflict in Mount Lebanon, Hasbaya was one of several towns attacked by Druze, leading to a significant rout and massacre of the Christian inhabitants following a long siege.
 Seventeen Muslim Shihab emirs were also murdered by the Druze, which scholars believe occurred due to their defense of the Christians.
 Sitt Nayfa, the sister of Sa'id Janbulat, received commendation from the French consul for her efforts in protecting the wives of the emirs.
 On the other hand, the Druze refrained from pillaging the Protestant church in Hasbayya and did not target American missionaries.

 The Prince of Wales toured the Middle East in the early 1860s, and he and his party stopped in Hasbaya on their way to Damascus.
 The Prince was told that between 800 and 1,000 Christians were killed here by the Druze in the fighting during 1860.